The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Introduction

+In summary, the techniques proposed in this paper can provide value to firms such as brick-and-mortar and small e-commerce retailers who change their assortments infrequently, wish to find new assortments that generate higher expected revenue than their past assortments, and lack the infrastructure or willingness to experiment with new assortments that lead to short-run declines in expected revenue.
+Indeed, we show using synthetic and real data in Appendix~\ref{appx:numerics} that our proposed algorithms require practical computation times and yield new assortments with desirable worst-case revenue guarantees when the number of past assortments is small or when the past assortments are nested.
+The numerical experiments thus show that the methodology developed in this paper is well positioned to provide value for the sizes and types of historical sales data faced by real-world firms.\looseness=-1

-Our paper is organized as follows.
+The rest of this paper is organized as follows.
 In \S\ref{sec:setting}, we present our problem setting.
-In \S\ref{sec:characterization}, we develop our key structural result which characterizes the optimal solutions for robust optimization problems under ranking-based choice models. {In \S\ref{sec:algorithms}, we develop polynomial-time algorithms for solving the robust optimization problem.
-In \S\ref{sec:big_M}, we develop refined algorithms when the past assortments are nested.} In \S\ref{sec:conclusion}, we offer concluding thoughts and directions for future research.
-For brevity, all lengthy proofs of intermediary results are found in the appendices.
+In \S\ref{sec:question1}, we give an affirmative answer to Question~\ref{question:1} by presenting an example of an assortment planning problem with two past assortments in which the optimal objective value of the robust optimization problem~\eqref{prob:robust} is strictly greater than the expected revenue of the firm's best past assortment.
+In \S\ref{sec:characterization}, we develop our key structural result which characterizes the optimal solutions for robust optimization problems under ranking-based choice models.
+In \S\ref{sec:algorithms}, we develop polynomial-time algorithms and mixed-integer optimization reformulations for the robust optimization problem.
+In \S\ref{sec:question4}, we show how our algorithms can provide value in problem instances in which the optimal objective value of the robust optimization problem~\eqref{prob:robust} is not strictly greater than the expected revenue of the firm's best past assortment.
+In \S\ref{sec:conclusion}, we offer concluding thoughts and directions for future research.
+The numerical experiments from this paper are found in Appendix~\ref{appx:numerics}, and the proofs of the technical results from the paper are found in Appendices~\ref{appx:characterization_proofs}-\ref{appx:optimistic_algorithms}.

 \paragraph{Notation and Terminology. } We use $\R$ to denote the real numbers, $\R_+$ to denote the nonnegative real numbers, and $y^\intercal x$ to denote the inner product of two vectors.
 We use the phrase `{collection}' to refer to a set of sets.
 We let the set of all probability distributions which are supported on a finite set $\mathscr{A}$ be denoted by $\Delta_{\mathscr{A}} \triangleq \{ \lambda: \sum_{a \in \mathscr{A}} \lambda_a = 1, \; \lambda_a \ge 0 \; \forall a \in \mathscr{A} \}$.
 We assume throughout that a norm $\| \cdot \|$ is either the $\ell_1$-norm or $\ell_\infty$-norm, and so it follows that optimization problems of the form $\min_{x,y} \{ c^\intercal x + d^\intercal y \mid Ax + By \le b, \; \| y \| \le \eta \}$ can be referred to as linear optimization problems.
 We let $\mathbb{I} \{\cdot \}$ denote the indicator function, which equals one if $\cdot$ is true and equals zero otherwise.